chengyue-lin/CS_Information_Retrieval/README.md

 ## Team member 2 - Chengyue Lin

-How to run our code:
+How to run our code: we use Python 3.9 version.

 The crawler is done by Xianghu Wang.
 The elasticsearch part is done by Chengyue Lin.